February/ March 2020 Ohio Schools

 The NEA/OEA Attorney Referral Program provides members with legal advice on personal matters.
 Each member — including their spouse, domestic partner, and dependent children — are eligible for two free 30-minute consultation sessions during the calendar year.

-Attorneys do not prepare draft or review documents during a consultation.
-However, if further legal help is appropriate, the NEA/OEA Attorney Referral Program can provide additional assistance at a 30% discounted rate.
+Attorneys do not prepare, draft, or review documents during a consultation.
+However, if further legal help is necessary, the NEA/OEA Attorney Referral Program can provide additional assistance at a 30% discounted rate.

 The 30% discounted rate is made available for legal work performed in these five “core” areas: